aws-samples/amazon-kinesis-data-analytics-examples/python/PythonPackages/README.md

 Copy the version of the connector you are using (e.g. `flink-sql-connector-kinesis_2.11-1.13.2.jar`) in the lib directory.
 Make sure the connector version corresponds to the used Apache Flink version in Kinesis Data Analytics.

+If you have multiple dependencies, you have to create a fat jar and then include it using the `jarfile` property as described below.
+This is a Flink requirement as described [here](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/python/dependency_management/#jar-dependencies).

-*Important*: You also have to specify this dependency using the `jarfile` property in the `kinesis.analytics.flink.run.options` property group when you create your application.
+*Important*: You have to specify dependencies using the `jarfile` property in the `kinesis.analytics.flink.run.options` property group when you create your application.
 Please see the "Configure the Application" section [here](https://docs.aws.amazon.com/kinesisanalytics/latest/java/gs-python-createapp.html).

 ## Package the application